ibm-cloud-docs/cephaas/troubleshooting.md

 You receive an error message when you attempt to set a default cluster quota, enable Fusion services for a cluster, or update a cluster's storage quota.
 {: tsSymptoms}

-Fusion as a Service validates quota values during the following tasks:
+IBM Fusion as a service validates quota values during the following tasks:
 {: tsCauses}

 - Setting the default cluster quota during onboarding or from the Settings page